embedded-software-laboratory/mlf-for-ards-classification/readme.md

 For PyCharm:

 * If you have an open project: Close the project
-* Make sure you have the [Dev Containers Plugin]("https://plugins.jetbrains.com/plugin/21962-dev-containers") installed
+* Make sure you have the Dev Containers Plugin installed: "https://plugins.jetbrains.com/plugin/21962-dev-containers"
 * On the welcome to PyCharm screen go to "Remote Development" and then "Dev Containers"
 * Click on "New Dev Container
 * Select "From Local Project"